thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ```
 **A typical use of the BigFile.
 (This is a simplified view; some of the arrows represent multiple interaction steps or polling.)**

-Sections "[HTTPS Interface](#http-interface)" and "[Canister interface (System API)](#system-api)" describe these interfaces, together with a brief description of what they do.
+Sections "[HTTPS Interface](#http-interface)" and "[Cube interface (System API)](#system-api)" describe these interfaces, together with a brief description of what they do.
 Afterwards, you will find a [more formal description](#abstract-behavior) of the BigFile that describes its abstract behavior with more rigor.

 ### Nomenclature